Mod (subculture): Commercialisation

+1970–present: Later developments

-As psychedelic rock and the hippie subculture grew more popular in the United Kingdom, much of mod, for a time, seemed intertwined with those movements.
-However, after 1968 it dissipated, as tastes began to favor a less style-conscious, denim and tie-dyed look, along with a decreased interest in nightlife.
-Bands such as the Who and Small Faces began to change and, by the end of the decade, moved away from mod.
-Additionally, the original mods of the early 1960s were coming to the age of marriage and child-rearing, which meant many of them no longer had the time or money for their youthful pastimes of club-going, record-shopping, and buying clothes.
+Mod and psychedelia dissipated after 1970, as tastes began to favor a more casual look, along with a decreased interest in nightlife.
+Bands such as the Who and Small Faces began to change and, by the early 1970s, moved away from mod to a more hard rock style.
+Other mods such as David Bowie and Marc Bolan (of T. Rex) adopted a glam rock style.
+Additionally, the original mods of the late 1950s and early 1960s were coming to the age of marriage and child-rearing, which meant many of them no longer had the time or money for their youthful pastimes of club-going, record-shopping, and buying clothes.